Last updated on September 26th, 2022

-Post fasting sugar level is always high.
-When you eat something, the blood glucose levels rise immediately to the higher levels and go down after some time.
-It happens because when you eat something (carbs), carbohydrates get broken down into the simpler substance called glucose (sugar).
-Those sugars enter into the mainstream of your blood and increase blood sugar levels.
+Post-fasting sugar level is always high.
+When you eat something, the blood glucose levels rise immediately to higher levels and go down after some time.
+It happens because when you eat something (carbs), carbohydrates get broken down into a simpler substances called glucose (sugar).
+Those sugars enter the mainstream of your blood and increase blood sugar levels.
 At the same time, your body releases insulin which prompts the cells to absorb sugar from your blood.

 Fasting triggers the production of a hormone, Glucagon that increases the body’s glucose levels.
 If a person is non-diabetic, his/her body will produce Insulin which will rebalance the blood glucose levels.
 However, a person with diabetes will not produce enough insulin or able to use insulin effectively.
 As a result, blood glucose levels will not get rebalanced.
 Consequently, the blood sugar levels will be higher in a person with diabetes than a non-diabetic person.